Hancock Shaker Village: 1830 Brick Dwelling

-The other iconic building is the large red-brick dwelling the Hancock Shakers built in 1830 served as dormitory housing to more than one hundred brothers and sisters.
+The other iconic building is the large red-brick dwelling the Hancock Shakers built in 1830 to serve as dormitory housing for more than 100 brothers and sisters.
 The dwelling, like the barn, shows the Shakers' prosperity, as well as their appreciation of the benefits of space, ventilation, and labor-saving modern conveniences such as water piped indoors.
 The dwelling was a good advertisement for the creature comforts the society provided to its members.
-In modern times, the visitors to the Hancock Shaker Village can experience authentic Shaker meals in the dining room in the Brick Dwelling.
-Though the guests are no longer required to separate by sex while they eat, the event maintains its authenticity with its use of sermons, songs, hymns and reliance on natural and candle light.
+In modern times, visitors to the Hancock Shaker Village can experience authentic Shaker meals in the dining room in the Brick Dwelling.
+Though the guests are no longer required to separate by sex while they eat, the event maintains its authenticity with its use of sermons, songs, hymns, and reliance on natural and candle light.

 The dwelling also shows how the sexes lived apart under one roof.
 Wide hallways separate the brethren's rooms from the sisters' rooms; separate doors and stairways for men and women meant that a sister never had to pass a brother going through those openings.
 Men and women ate at opposite ends of the dining room.
 The dwelling also has features unusual in habitations of their era; interior windows for borrowed light to illuminate an otherwise-dark stairwell, built-in cabinets and cases of drawers, dumb-waiters for moving food and dishes between the downstairs kitchen and the dining room on the floor above, an abundance of windows for light and ventilation.
 All of the windows in the building, rather than having a 90-degree angle with the wall, form a 45-degree (approx.) angle in the wall, which allows approximately 30 percent more light into the building allowing the people to experience more natural light.